contentful/contentful-mcp-server/README.md

 Refer to the documentation for your AI tool of choice for how to configure MCP servers.
 For example, see the documentation for [Cursor](https://docs.cursor.com/context/mcp), [VS Code](https://code.visualstudio.com/docs/copilot/chat/mcp-servers), or [Claude Desktop](https://modelcontextprotocol.io/quickstart/user).

-Below is a sample configuration for Cursor:
+Below is a sample configuration:

 ```json
 {